 ASSISTments is committed to delivering feedback to students and their teachers.
 Students receive feedback, instantly, as they complete their homework or classwork.
 Teachers can tune in to student progress by viewing the Assignment Report, which helps inform instruction via insights on individual student learning and the common misconceptions of the class.
 Teachers can learn what percent of the class arrived at the correct answer and what the common wrong answers are for each question.
 Additionally, teachers can view individual student details including the amount of attempts before the student arrived at the correct answer and how long the student spent on each problem.
 These insights, both on class and individual student performance, provide critical assessment information for teachers that can inform class instruction.

 One of the ways students receive feedback is from the ASSISTments symbols of success.
 Let’s dive in a little deeper: students receive visual cues from the four symbols below to show how they’re progressing through the assignment.
 The symbols don’t only indicate right or wrong, but also signal how many attempts a student used, if they required a hint, and if they are receiving full, partial or no credit.
-Teachers can take a look at the symbols of success as an easy reference for how students are arriving at the correct answer and where they may need to focus instructional time.
+Both teachers and students can take a look at the symbols of success as an easy reference.
+For teachers, they can quick see how students are arriving at the correct answer and where they may need to focus instructional time.
+For student, they can use the symbols of success to become leaders of their own learning and recognize when they were able to arrive an an answer without help and when help was required.

 In addition, teachers can leverage the Symbols of Success by viewing data reports.
 To view class performance, teachers can navigate to the Assignment Report.
 By clicking on a student name in the item report, a teacher can see how individual students progressed through a problem set.
 These insights can be used to guide support for individual students, and can inform instructional interventions such as assigning Skill Builders where specific students require extra practice.